-Notes: Respondents could select multiple options.
-Response option "other" not shown.
-See Appendix for definitions of SBCS time references.
+Notes: Respondents that submitted more than one application could select multiple source options.
+Response option "other source" not shown.
+"CDFI" refers to community development financial institutions.
+See Appendix for time period definitions and lender descriptions used in the SBCS.

-Outcomes for loan, line of credit, and MCA applicants, prior 12 months (% of applicants)
+Outcomes for loan, line of credit, and MCA applicants, prior 12 months (% of loan, line of credit, and cash advance applicants)